yinxusen/HDR/README.md

 > avg / total       0.95      0.95      0.95      1275

 It is not very exciting, but it is a good solution.
-How about we scale up the network an use different grid of parameters?
-It is worth to try.
+I also try to use three-layer Neural Network, but the result is not very well.

-Code snippt:
+Code snippet:

 ```python
 param_grid = {